heypano/projectaki/README.md

-This project generates Greek-style nicknames (diminuitives) given any name
+This project generates Greek-style nicknames (diminuitives) given any name.
+It is hosted at https://aki.pup.codes/

 ## Available Scripts